Danny-Devs/gitlify/docs/llm_setup_guide.md

 4. Once downloaded, select the model and click "Use in Chat"
 5. Go to the "Local Server" tab and click "Start Server"

-### Configuring LM Studio for CodeGrok
+### Configuring LM Studio for Gitlify

 1. Set up the OpenAI API compatible server (instructions above)
-2. In CodeGrok, provide this URL when setting up your LLM connection
+2. In Gitlify, provide this URL when setting up your LLM connection

 ## Troubleshooting